You Missed A Spot! Patchy Sunscreen Application Leaves Skin Vulnerable To Cancer

 You may not be thin-skinned, but your eyelids certainly are.
 The fragile tissue is the thinnest on the body, less than 1 millimeter thick.

 While crepe-thin skin is great for blinking, it makes the area especially vulnerable to the sun's UV rays.
-Five to ten percent of skin cancers occur on the eyelid.
+Five to 10 percent of skin cancers occur on the eyelid.

-Unfortunately, that same patch of sensitive skin is the area where we're most likely to skimp on sun protection, according to a study published published Wednesday in PLOS One.
+Unfortunately, that same patch of sensitive skin is the area where we're most likely to skimp on sun protection, according to a study published Wednesday in PLOS One.

-After providing 84 participants with a bottle of SPF-containing moisturizer and instructions to lather up, the team of British researchers turned their UV cameras on the subjects to see what areas of the face they missed.
+After providing 84 participants with a bottle of SPF-containing moisturizer and instructions to lather up, the team of British researchers turned their UV cameras on the subjects to see which areas of the face they missed.
 They found participants consistently missed their eyelids, skipping 20 percent of the region on average.
 When provided with sunscreen rather than moisturizer, people missed 14 percent of the area.

 "People were applying cream [and] going out in the sun thinking they were protected," says Austin McCormick, lead author of the study.
 "And yet one of the most vulnerable areas was left unprotected."

 Dermatologists say cancer-prone areas are often left neglected.
-Joshua Zeichner, a dermatologist and researcher at New York City's Mount Sinai Hospital, says he regularly sees patients forgetting to slap sunscreen on the sides of their neck and the tips of their ears — spots, he says, that are particularly sensitive to UV rays due to the thinness of the skin.
+Joshua Zeichner, a dermatologist and researcher at New York City's Mount Sinai Hospital, says he regularly sees patients forgetting to slap sunscreen on the sides of their neck and the tips of their ears — spots, he says, that are particularly sensitive to UV rays owing to the thinness of the skin.

 The bottom lip, he says, is similarly at risk as few apply sunscreen there, yet it's slanted up toward the sun.